EPC

 Which EPC rules apply to your building type

-Determining which Energy Performance Certificate (EPC) regulations apply to your building hinges on whether the property is classified as commercial or residential.
+Determining which Energy Performance Certificate regulations apply to your building hinges on whether the property is classified as commercial or residential.
 This distinction significantly impacts the applicable standards and legal implications you must navigate.

 The overview of the EPC regulations for residential properties entails adherence to specific residential standards designed to optimise energy efficiency in living spaces.
 These standards are particularly stringent for new constructions or major renovations, ensuring that new homes meet current energy efficiency benchmarks.